EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 ***For changes to the camera settings to take effect you must press the `Update` button at the bottom of the Camera Settings section.***

+**Note**
+There are two physical adjustable parameters on the lense itself, the iris and the magnification.
+The upper adjustment ring is associated with magnification changes and the lower adjustment ring is associated with the iris.
+If you change the magnification, the require distance between the sample in the multiwell plate and the lense will need to be changed as well.
+Finally, if you change the iris, the image will darken or brighten but the depth of field will also change.

 On the right you will see section termed `Camera View`, here you can capture still images using the `Snap` button and start a live video stream using the `Start/Stop Stream` button:

 <img src="assets/camera-startup.png"  width="80%">